 This procedure should be done on a daily basis.
 It will take few weeks to several months of consistent effort to see results.
 If the infection worsens or you experience skin irritation, then you should discontinue the treatment.

-Better Way to Get Rid of Toe Nail Fungus Naturally
+Better Way of Ridding Fungi Naturally

 Many people find using this method of nail fungus removal to be too time consuming to do as directed.
 An easier way to get rid of onychomycosis is to use an over-the-counter remedy specifically designed to kill the fungus and deliver healthy nails fast.
 There are several on the market that are made from all-natural ingredients that work with the body’s internal healing processes to eliminate the nail fungus without causing unpleasant side effects.
 For more information about these effective cures for nail fungus, go to the homepage (click “Home” link at the top).